dhmlau/loopback4-authentication-app/instructions-auth-infrastructure.md

 }
 ```

+As an initial step, the `authenticate` function always returns a dummy user.
+Eventually, this method will verify the token from the `request` and returns the corresponding user profile.

 ## Register the JWT authentication strategy

 Now we need to tell our application that this strategy exists and can be used.